canonical/subiquity/doc/howto/autoinstall-quickstart.rst

 The intent of this page is to provide simple instructions to perform an autoinstall in a VM on your machine.

-This page assumes that you are willing to install the latest Ubuntu release available i.e., 22.10 at the time of writing.
-For other releases, you would need to substitute the name of the ISO image but the instructions should otherwise remain the same.
+This page assumes that you are installing a recent Ubuntu release.
+However, for older releases, you can substitute the name of the ISO image but the instructions should otherwise be the same.

 This page also assumes you are on the AMD64 architecture.
 There is a :ref:`version for s390x<autoinstall-quickstart-s390x>` too.